BITalinoWorld/revolution-python-api/README.md

 ![Selection of Custom Option](https://i.postimg.cc/vTcMxjpy/git-part1.png)

-3. On the new screen, select some additional functionalities required for **pyBluez** installation, namely:
+3. On the new screen, select some additional functionalities required for **PyBluez** installation, namely:
 * Visual C++
 * Python Tools for Visual Studio
 * Windows 10 SDK